CommonAccord/Site-Org/Doc/about/vision/Cmacc_Object_Model.md

 The Cmacc object model is adequate for our core mission - codifying legal documents.
 But it could be much more powerful.
 The two things we most urgently lack are:

 1. the XWiki-like, Wysiwyg-ish view where each snippet can be pop-up or collapse for editing and review, and
-2. a client side version.
+2. a client side version, for instance in JavaScript.

 ##Cmacc Objects:

 ###Prototype Inheritance

 Cmacc appears to be "prototype inheritance" - at least as that term is used in JavaScript - with a few additions.
 First the overlap:  the notion of an object as list of properties that inherits from another object, recursively til there are no more objects.
 When queried, the object returns the named property by searching itself and if not found by searching the object from which it inherits, recursively.
-Like a bunch of Post-its stuck on on top of one another.
+Like reading down a scroll of paper made by sticking Post-its on the top of one another.

 ### Multiple Prototype Inheritance